-Dialogue – Elevating Your Script from Good to Great
+Dialogue – Elevating Your Script from Good to Great [IN-PERSON]

 The most clever, best-written dialogue in the world can’t save a poorly structured script.
 But lyrical, expertly crafted, memorable dialogue can elevate a script from good to great.
 Fortunately for writers, a keen ear for dialogue is not just an innate thing that one is either born with or not: it’s a skill set that can be learned and continually sharpened over a lifetime.
 Through screening and discussing carefully-chosen film clips and working our way through a set of large and small group writing exercises, this workshop helps you identify the elements of that skill set, as well as giving you the tools needed to jump-start the sharpening process and keep it going.